Growing Bright and Beautiful Yellow Vegetables

 Yellow Flowers to Mix into Your Vegetable Garden

-Even though this is an article about yellow vegetables, like most gardeners I love flowers and I always tuck them into the ends of my veggie beds.
+Even though this is an article about yellow vegetables, I love flowers and always tuck them into the ends of my veggie beds.
 And like any spring starved cold climate dwelling resident, I savor the yellows of spring.

 Daffodils are one of the first reminders that everything is going to be ok.
 Spring is here, the trees will unfurl new leaves, and green will replace the grey of winter.
 A few years ago, I decided to plant spring bulbs in the corners of some of my vegetable garden beds.
 Now, I have some early spring color in that part of my yard and when the foliage dies back, I plant an annual flower in the same spot for continued blooms into the summer and fall.

 Prairie Sun Rudbeckia is one of my tried and true annual flowers for the vegetable garden.
-It’s bright sunflower-like head is attached to a stout stem and brings impressive size and color to your yard.
+Its bright sunflower-like head is attached to a stout stem and I often mix it with zinnias for a striking flower bouquet.

 Find out all about my favorite flowers for raised beds.